iamcco/dict.vim/README.md

 this plugin requires python feature, you can check with `:echo has('python')`

-An easy way to install the plugin is using an package manager like [vundle][vundle]
+An easy way to install the plugin is using an package manager like [vundle](vundle)

 for vundle: